pulsarventures/aimusings/_posts/2025-04-17-outcomes-and-exp-over-eng.md

 date: 2025-04-17 12:00:00 -0500
 categories: musings update
 ---
-Focus on AI's impact and user experience, not its mechanics, emphasizing seamless integration and empowering outcomes over technical details.
+We need to focus on AI's impact and user experience, not its mechanics, emphasizing seamless integration and empowering outcomes over technical details.

-We need to reframe the conversation around AI.

 Too often, the spotlight is on the agent itself: